leetsg0/Deploy_HA_WebApp_CloudFormation/README.md

 It must be created in that order.
 The create scripts are in .bat (batch) format and was ran in a Windows environment.

-First, create the infrastructure by running:
+First, create the infrastructure by running the command below.
+In this example, I'll call the stack as 'infrastack' but it can be any unique, identifiable stack name of choice.
 > .\create infrastack networkinfra.yml networkinfra-params.json

 Check the AWS CloudFormation command console and verify that the infrastack was created and completed before proceeding to the next step.

-Next, create and deploy the servers by running:
+Next, create and deploy the servers by running the command below.
+In this example, I'll call the stack as 'serverstack' but it can be any unique, identifiable stack name of choice.
 > .\create serverstack deployservers.yml server-params.json

 Check AWS command console, under CloudFormation to see that the infrastack and serverstack have been created and is complete, free from any errors.

 **Delete Stacks After Creation and Verification**

 Run the following destroy batch commands to delete each stack in the following order.
 The first stack must be completely deleted prior deleting the second stack.
-This can be checked in your AWS command console, under CloudFormation:
+This can be checked in your AWS command console, under CloudFormation.
+These steps are optional, but may be necessary to avoid recurring costs from AWS from unused stacks.

 > .\destroy serverstack